Guatemalan Civil War: Urban Reforms

-Mejia Victores regime and democratic transition: 1983–1986
+Mejía Víctores regime and democratic transition: 1983–1986

 Ríos Montt was deposed on 8 August 1983 by his own Minister of Defense, General Óscar Humberto Mejía Víctores.
 Mejía became de facto president and justified the coup, saying that "religious fanatics" were abusing their positions in the government and also because of "official corruption."
 Ríos Montt remained in politics, founding the Guatemalan Republican Front party in 1989.
 Elected to Congress, he was elected President of Congress in 1995 and 2000.

-By the time Oscar Humberto Mejia Victores assumed power, the counterinsurgency under Lucas Garcia and Ríos Montt had largely succeeded in its objective of detaching the insurgency from its civilian support base.
+By the time Mejía Víctores assumed power, the counterinsurgency under Lucas Garcia and Ríos Montt had largely succeeded in its objective of detaching the insurgency from its civilian support base.
 Additionally, Guatemalan military intelligence (G-2) had succeeded in infiltrating most of the political institutions.
 It eradicated opponents in the government through terror and selective assassinations.
 The counterinsurgency program had militarized Guatemalan society, creating a fearful atmosphere of terror that suppressed most public agitation and insurgency.
 The military had consolidated its power in virtually all sectors of society.

 In 1983, indigenous activist Rigoberta Menchú published a memoir of her life during that period, I, Rigoberta Menchú, An Indian Woman in Guatemala, which gained worldwide attention.
 She is the daughter of one of the peasant leaders that died in the Spanish Embassy massacre on 31 January 1980.
 She was later awarded the 1992 Nobel Peace Prize -on the year of the Fifth Centennial celebration of America Discovery- for her work in favor of broader social justice.
 Her memoir drew international attention to Guatemala and the nature of its institutional terrorism.

 Due to international pressure, as well as pressure from other Latin American nations, General Mejía Victores allowed a gradual return to democracy in Guatemala.
 On 1 July 1984 an election was held for representatives to a Constituent Assembly to draft a democratic constitution.
 On 30 May 1985, the Constituent Assembly finished drafting a new constitution, which took effect immediately.
 General elections were scheduled, and civilian candidate Vinicio Cerezo was elected as president.
 The gradual revival of "democracy" did not end the "disappearances" and death squad killings, as extrajudicial state violence had become an integral part of the political culture.